Shivam-1510/Ecommerce-Site-Jenny-S/README.md

 Detailed product pages with multiple images, detailed descriptions, and customer reviews.
 Interactive elements such as image zoom and product variations (e.g., size, color).

+**Single product page:**
+There is a page that describes the product in more detail.
+This detailed description page is only available for the first product on every page.
+When you click on the first product of any page, you will be taken to another page that provides more information about the product.

 **Shopping Cart:**
 Users can add products to their shopping cart and view the cart at any time.
 Displays the selected items, their quantities, and the total price.